Nevis Tax Update 2020 for Offshore Companies

-- All companies will file a Simplified Tax Return by April 15 of each year.
+- All local companies will file a Simplified Tax Return by April 15 of each year.
 However, the filing of the Simplified Tax Return and any Tax payments will be delayed until the Income Tax Act amendment has been voted into law and until the Administration has developed the Simplified Tax Return.

 What This Means

 For our clients who do not live in St. Kitts / Nevis and who do not operate out of physical locations in Nevis we interpret the above as follows:

 - There will be no taxes due in Nevis.